William Digby (writer): The Indian Agency

 In May 1888 he set up the Indian Political and General Agency in London for the purpose of raising awareness about Indian grievances in the British Parliament and Press.
 He served as its secretary during 1887–1892.
 He became a strong advocate of constitutional reform and acted as an unofficial guide to Indian National Congress leaders visiting London.
 He used his political contacts (obtained through his position as the secretary of the National Liberal Club) to raise India's grievances in the British Public sphere.
 Through his lobbying he was able to get Charles Bradlaugh to attend the Fifth INC Conference held at Bombay in 1889.
 Bradlaugh also agreed to introduce a bill in British Parliament for establishing legislative councils in India.
 During this time Digby also worked as the editor of the Congress journal India.
 Though he was well paid for his efforts, the Congress office bearers in India delayed paying the expenditure for his lobbying efforts.
 Digby met those expenditures by doing private lobbying for the Maharaja of Kashmir.
 As part of his lobbying, he wrote a book titled "Condemned Unheard" advocating the Kashmiri king's position.
 This private lobbying and incidents of Digby and Bradlaugh receiving money from the Kashmiri king for presenting petitions to and raising questions in parliament alarmed Allan Octavian Hume.
 Hume set up the "British Committee of the Indian National Congress" to oversee the Indian Agency's work.
 The Committee did not want payments to be made to Bradlaugh through its books and completely ended its association with the Indian Agency in 1890.
 Digby served as the secretary to the British Committee from 1889 to 1892.
 Digby's continuing private lobbying efforts were a major embarrassment to the Congress and it cut its connections to Digby in September 1892.
 This ended Digby's association with the Indian National Congress.

 1892 election

 Digby contested the 1892 General Election as the Liberal candidate from the South Islington parliamentary constituency.
 He lost to the Conservative candidate Albert Rollit by 321 votes.

 Death

-Digby died on 29 September 1904.
+Digby died on 29 September 1904 and was buried in Bromley Cemetery.
 Condoling his death, The Hindu Organ wrote that "..his death is a great loss to all eastern subjects of His Majesty".
 Gandhi wrote an obituary in the Indian Opinion on 29 October 1904 which praised him as follows :

 By the death of William Digby CIE, India has lost a champion, whom it will be difficult to replace.
 His advocacy of the Indian cause was strenuous and well-informed...
 By his voluminous writings,the late Mr. Digby ever kept the different Indian questions before the public.